armanhadifatah/flutter_mobile_shop/README.md

 3. Enable phone authentication in your Firebase project by navigating to `Develop -> Authentication -> Sign-in Method -> Phone`.
 4. Download your Firebase configuration files, `GoogleService-Info.plist` for iOS and `google-services.json` for Android, and place them in the respective directories.

+\*Note please do not forget to add your SH1 key to firebase.

 ## Hive Setup

 Hive is a lightweight and blazingly fast key-value database written in pure Dart.
 No additional setup is required for Hive.